EfrunCetkin/EfrunCetkin/README.md

 - 📫 How to reach me **efruncetkin@gmail.com**

-- ⚡ Fun Fact : Food and Music🎵 are the reasons to live.
+- ⚡ Fun Fact : Code and Music🎵 are the reasons to live.

 <br>